hmc-cs111-fall2016/project-ideas/free-1.md

 _My idea would help organize to do lists.
-Right now, people write to do lists by what to do first, which is not always an easy way of thinking about it and may cause people to forget tasks in another category or leave tasks half finished due to time constraints.
-Or people think of a to do list by broad categories (by room, by class, etc.) butit's then hard to see the most efficient way of doing the tasks._
+Right now, people write to do lists by what to do first, which is not always an easy way of thinking about it and may cause people to forget tasks because they forgot about a certain category in their to do list.
+So, another way people think of a to do list by those broad categories.
+For instance, people organize cleaning by room or homework by class.
+However, it's then hard to see the most efficient way of doing the tasks or even which tasks need to be done first._

 ### Why a language?